 I began with the notion of democratic responsiveness.
-Exploring how responsiveness works or should work, however, requires careful consideration of the basic underlying premise that citizens' hold "bedrock preferences."
+Exploring how responsiveness works or should work, however, requires careful consideration of the basic underlying premise that citizens hold "bedrock preferences."
 My review shows that this is a false start, and in fact, even attempting to specify what a "quality bedrock preference" entails is far from clear (aside perhaps from my plea for more focus on motivation).
 What does all this mean for the study of responsiveness?
 I conclude with four points.

-First, to ignore the realities and frailties of political communication as the basis on which citizens form preferences is simply a non-starter and studies of responsiveness that ignore these processes are bound to lead to dead ends.
+First, to ignore the realities and frailties of political communication as the basis on which citizens form preferences is simply a non-starter, and studies of responsiveness that ignore these processes are bound to lead to dead ends.

 Second, empirical work on responsiveness has been exceedingly narrow.
+Althaus (2006, p.
+102) states:

-Althaus (200: 102) states, "the venerable literature on opinion/policy congruence... has been a centerpiece of public opinion research since the early 1960s (following Miller and Stokes 1963).
-This literature addresses basic questions of political representation, but the philosophical context for understanding representation has been largely neglected in this line of work (for exceptions, see Jacobs and Shaprio 1994 and 2000).
-As a consequence, the empirical literature has developed a conception of congruence or responsiveness defined narrowly in terms of mass policy preferences."
-Thus, there has been scant work on alternative forms of responsiveness such as descriptive responsiveness, symbolic responsiveness, or anticipatory responsiveness, etc. (Mansbridge 2003, Rehfled 2006, Mansbridge 2011).
-Similarly, studies focused specifically on policy responsiveness typically fail to account for responsiveness to "what type of opinion" (e.g., aggregated or disaggregated; also see Druckman and Jacobs 2009; Grimmer 2013).
+The venerable literature on opinion/policy congruence . . . has been a centerpiece of public opinion research since the early 1960s (following Miller and Stokes 1963).
+This literature addresses basic questions of political representation, but the philosophical context for understanding representation has been largely neglected in this line of work (for exceptions, see Jacobs and Shapiro 1994 and 2000).
+As a consequence, the empirical literature has developed a conception of congruence or responsiveness defined narrowly in terms of mass policy preferences.
+Thus, there has been scant work on alternative forms of responsiveness such as descriptive responsiveness, symbolic responsiveness, or anticipatory responsiveness (Mansbridge, 2003, 2011; Rehfled, 2006).
+Similarly, studies focused specifically on policy responsiveness typically fail to account for responsiveness to "what type of opinion" (e.g., aggregated or disaggregated; also see Druckman & Jacobs, 2009; Grimmer, 2013).
 That is, do politicians respond to dynamics like policy mood (the liberal or conservative "mood" of the country) or more strict issue positions?

-Third, issue based empirical studies of responsiveness give little consideration to the counter-factual.
-Specifically, the at least implicit counter-factual is whether a legislator or policy matches citizens' or a subset of citizens' preferences.
-Yet, is this that the right counter-factual?
-For example, an alternative would be to compare the extent to which citizens' preference

-Page 2005), foreign entities, other elites, the media, etc. Moreover, nearly all of these studies rely on publicly available surveys with virtually no consideration of what questions are included or excluded on those surveys.
-The reality is that public surveys (e.g., Gallup, Harris) focus on issues of current importance and thus citizens and officials may have more incentive to form stable preferences in the former case and respond in the latter (see Druckman and Jacobs 2006, Druckman and Leeper 2012).
+Third, issue-based empirical studies of responsiveness give little consideration to the counterfactual.
+Specifically, the at least implicit counterfactual is whether a legislator or policy matches citizens' or a subset of citizens' preferences.
+Yet, is this the right counterfactual?
+For example, an alternative would be to compare the extent to which citizens' preferences influence governmental actions relative to other actors such as interest groups (see Jacobs & Page, 2005), foreign entities, other elites, or the media.
+Moreover, nearly all of these studies rely on publicly available surveys with virtually no consideration of what questions are included or excluded on those surveys.
+The reality is that public surveys (e.g., Gallup, Harris) focus on issues of current importance, and thus citizens and officials may have more incentive to form stable preferences in the former case and respond in the latter (see Druckman & Jacobs, 2006; Druckman & Leeper, 2012).

 This leads to my final (fourth) point.
-Disch (2011, 2012) offers an alternative route to assessing democratic representation that falls in line closely with the findings discussed in this paper (also see Garsten 2009: 91).
-Specifically, she coins the term "reflexivity."
-The idea here is that one should not explore responsiveness in a uni-directional fashion of whether elites respond to citizens' preferences.
-Rather the more nuanced idea is that the quality of democratic representation cannot be judged along the axis of representative-represented alone because elites are always shaping the preferences to which they purport simply to "respond" and we do not even know if those preferences are of "quality."
+Disch (2011, 2012) offers an alternative route to assessing democratic representation that falls in line closely with the findings discussed in this article (also see Garsten, 2009, p.
+91).26 Specifically, she coins the term "reflexivity."
+The idea here is that one should not explore responsiveness in a unidirectional fashion of whether elites respond to citizens' preferences.27 Rather, the more nuanced idea is that the quality of democratic representation cannot be judged along the axis of representative-represented alone because elites are always shaping the preferences to which they purport simply to "respond" and we do not even know if those preferences are of "quality."